 This is actually another place where you might want to stop and do the math.
 Not to see if renting is cheaper than booking through Disney (it unquestionably is), but to see if renting Disney Vacation Club points for all of your trips is a better option than buying Disney Vacation Club points.
 We know a lot of people who go this route year in and year out because it provides great savings without locking them into an actual contract.
 It is something to give serious thought, and you might be surprised just how attractive renting, rather than buying, can be!

 While our touring style of staying out late and getting up early doesn’t really necessitate DVC accommodations presently, but we won’t keep up this pace forever.
-When we slow down and have kids, I’m sure the amenities DVC offers will be vital.
-In the meantime, we still enjoy the nicer room and resort once every three or four trips, and on those trips, we do slow down the pace to enjoy our resort.
+When we slow down, I’m sure the amenities DVC offers will be vital.
+In the meantime, we still enjoy the nicer room and resort every once in a while.
 The math worked for us, and so too did it increase our happiness.
 There are few pieces of mail I look forward to more than the Disney Files magazine, and hearing “Welcome Home” from the Cast Member at the front desk of our resort gives me an ear-to-ear grin every time.
 It may not work for everyone, but it certainly works for us.
-Hopefully this guide helped you determine whether it works for you!
+Hopefully this guide helps you determine whether it works for you!

 A lot of you reading this are probably either members who stumbled upon it while looking for Disney Vacation Club content, or prospective buyers weighing their purchase?
 What do you all think about Disney Vacation Club?
 Owners, are you happy with your purchase?
 Potential owners, how does this article impact your decision to buy?
 Share your thoughts in the comments!